rafaelmendoncavaz/eslint-config/README.md

-# Creating a new ESLint configuration
+# Creating a new ESLint configuration (incomplete)